Full question:

 Answer:

-Employees are allowed up to four hours unpaid time off to vote.
-The statute requires a reasonable amount of leave time but states that it can not be less than four hours.
-The employee must give the employer notice prior to Election Day.
-The employer may specify the time off given to the employee.
-Kentucky law allows an employer to discipline an employee if time off to vote is taken but no vote is cast.
-(Ky.
+Kentucky law allows employees to take up to four hours of unpaid time off to vote.
+Employers must provide a reasonable amount of leave, but it cannot be less than four hours.
+Employees must notify their employers before Election Day, and employers can determine the specific time off granted.
+If an employee takes time off to vote but does not cast a vote, the employer may discipline them (Ky.
 Rev. Stat.
 Ann Section 118.035; Ky.
 Const.
 Section 148).

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.